 Should You Buy a Pressure Cooker or Air Fryer?

 Air frying is a healthier way to cook your foods than deep-frying them.
 If you want a greater variety in the number of foods that you can cook, the pressure cooker gives you a bigger variety.

 On the other hand, if you want to fry your foods deep and fry foods often, you will most likely see the air fryer as the next best thing to deep frying.

 At the same time, both are healthier than deep frying because you don’t cook with as much oil with either of them.

-Your pressure cooker could explode, but most cookers today have up to 10 safety features on them to prevent explosions.
+Your pressure cooker could explode, but most cookers today have up to 10 safety features to prevent explosions.
 This makes the likelihood of an explosion much lower than in the past when it was not unheard of to learn about a pressure cooker that exploded.
-Still, you need to respect your device and never use it in ways that the manufacturer doesn’t recommend.
+Still, you must respect your device and never use it in ways the manufacturer doesn’t recommend.

 Pressure frying at home has become more popular with time, and you can buy pressure fryers for the home.
 Most are larger and designed for commercial establishments, and KFC is known for pressure frying their chicken.
 Usually, pressure fryers will cook the food at 5 PSI.

-In this article I deep-dive into pressure cooker safety and teach you how to avoid pressure cooker accidents.
+In this article, I deep-dive into pressure cooker safety and teach you how to avoid pressure cooker accidents.

 One-Pot Cooking Rocks